Spacial/awesome-csirt/README.md

 - [Kitsune](https://github.com/evilsocket/kitsune): An artificial neural network to detect automated Twitter accounts (bots).
 - [Image "Cloaking" for Personal Privacy](https://sandlab.cs.uchicago.edu/fawkes/).
 [Fawkes: Protecting Privacy against Unauthorized Deep Learning Models](http://people.cs.uchicago.edu/~ravenben/publications/pdf/fawkes-usenix20.pdf)
 - (pt-br) [OSINT-Brazuca](https://github.com/osintbrazuca/OSINT-Brazuca): Repositório criado com intuito de reunir informações, fontes(websites/portais) e tricks de OSINT dentro do contexto Brasil.
+- [WhatsMyName](https://whatsmyname.app/): This tool allows you to enumerate usernames across many websites.
+- [shadowbanned](https://shadowban.eu/): Shadowban Tester for Twitter [code](https://github.com/shadowban-eu/shadowban-eu-frontend)
+- [sherlock](https://github.com/sherlock-project/sherlock): Hunt down social media accounts by username across social networks
+- [usufy](https://github.com/i3visio/usufy) is a GPLv3+ piece of software that checks the existence of a profile for a given user in a bunch of different platforms.
+It uses the error messages displayed by most platforms when a user profile has not been found as the evidence of the existence or not of a given profile.
+- [osrf](https://github.com/i3visio/osrframework): OSRFramework, the Open Sources Research Framework is a AGPLv3+ project by i3visio focused on providing API and tools to perform more accurate online researches.

 #### OSINT Webscraping